"Should I Volunteer?" Let Our Volunteer Decision Map Help You

 To help you, we put together a visual aid below—our Volunteer Decision Map—as a guide toward discerning whether you should serve right now, and how you can serve (in person or virtually).
 Remember, these are general principles to guide you toward a decision; there isn't an absolute right answer, just a suggested answer for you.
 You should continue to pray and ask yourself other questions to make the best decision about volunteering.

-If you do feel called to served our affiliates in person, check out our COVID-19 Urgent Needs page for various volunteer opportunities.
+If you do feel called to served our affiliates in person, check out our Urgent Needs page for immediate volunteer opportunities.
 You can also feel confident that many of our affiliates are following CDC guidelines and prioritizing the health and safety of staff, volunteers, and communities being served.
 If you feel called to serve virtually, check out our Virtual Volunteer opportunities.

 If you have further questions about volunteering either virtually or in person, please reach out to us at firstname.lastname@example.org.